On Aug 27, 1979, Lord Mountbatten and three members of his holiday party died after the IRA blew up his boat.

-Mountbatten's great grandmother was Queen Victoria, which makes him a second cousin to Queen Elizabeth.
+Mountbatten's great-grandmother was Queen Victoria, which makes him a second cousin to Queen Elizabeth.
 He was also Prince Philip's uncle, taking on a father figure role after Philip's family was exiled from Greece in the 1920s.

 It was also Lord Mountbatten who introduced a 13-year-old Elizabeth to Prince Philip while the royals were on a tour of Dartmouth Royal Naval College.
 When Philip decided to marry Elizabeth, he needed to renounce his title as Prince of Greece and instead took his uncle's surname instead.

-Speaking about his death in 2015, Prince Charles said: "At the time, I could not imagine how we would come to terms with the anguish of such a deep loss since, for me, Lord Mountbatten represented the grandfather I never had.
+Speaking about his death in 2015, King Charles said: "At the time, I could not imagine how we would come to terms with the anguish of such a deep loss since, for me, Lord Mountbatten represented the grandfather I never had.
 So it seemed as if the foundations of all that we held dear in life had been torn apart irreparably.
 Through this dreadful experience, though, I now understand in a profound way the agonies borne by so many others in these islands, of whatever faith, denomination or political tradition."

 What have we learned?

 Two amazing new revelations about Lord Louis Mountbatten have emerged since his death at Mullaghmore, County Sligo.